 PKCE: Proof Key for Code Exchange (RFC 7636)

 PKCE is an extension to the Authorization Code flow that adds a secure link between starting and completing the flow to prevent authorization codes from being used if intercepted.

 PKCE works by the app first generating a new secret each time it starts the Authorization Code flow, and it sends a hash of the secret in the initial authorization request.
 The original secret is then required in order to exchange the authorization code for an access token, ensuring that even if an attacker can steal the authorization code, they would be unable to use it.

 Threat Model and Security Considerations (RFC 6819)

-The Threat Model and Security Considerations document was written to provide additional guidance beyond what is described in the core document.
+The Threat Model and Security Considerations document was written to provide additional guidance beyond what is described in the core RFC.
 Much of this document was added after major providers had real implementation experience.
 The document describes many known attacks, either theoretical attacks or ones that have been demonstrated in the wild.
 It describes countermeasures for each.